mjordan/riprap/README.md

 # Sample Fedora API Specification endpoint

-To assist in development and testing, Riprap includes an enpoint that simulates the behaviour described in section [7.2](https://fcrepo.github.io/fcrepo-specification/#persistence-fixity) of the spec.
-If you start Symfony's test server as described above, this endpoint is available via `GET` or `HEAD` requests at `http://localhost:8000/examplerepository/rest/{id}`, where `{id}` is a number from 1-20.
+To assist in development and testing, Riprap includes an endpoint that simulates the behaviour described in section [7.2](https://fcrepo.github.io/fcrepo-specification/#persistence-fixity) of the spec.
+If you start Symfony's test server as described above, this endpoint is available via `GET` or `HEAD` requests at `http://localhost:8000/examplerepository/rest/{id}`, where `{id}` is a number from 1-20 (these are mock "resource IDs" included in the sample data).
 Calls to it should include a `Want-Digest` header with the value `SHA-1`, e.g.:

 `curl -v -X HEAD -H 'Want-Digest: SHA-1' http://localhost:8000/examplerepository/rest/2`